-Buying a potted Mum near fall season to plant in the garden is likely to see it die when the first frost hits.
+As such, buying a potted Mum near fall season is likely to die when the first frost hits.
 The roots will not be strong enough to support it over the winter.

-How you care for Chrysanthemums depends on when you buy them and how you intend to grow them.
-In the spring, garden perennial varieties of Mums can be planted outdoors.
+Additionally, how you care for Chrysanthemums depends on when you buy them and how you intend to grow them.
+In the spring, for instance, perennial varieties of Mums should be planted outdoors.

-When working with potted Mums, it is beneficial to know that you are caring for a hardy variety that can cope outdoors.
-If what you have is an annual variety, often purchased after the spring, those are difficult to keep alive beyond a single season.
+When working with potted Mums, on the other hand, know that you are caring for a hardy variety that can cope outdoors.
+If what you have is an annual variety though, often purchased after the spring, those are usually difficult to keep alive beyond a single season.

-The reason is that annual Mums are forced to bloom.
+Why?
+Because those annual Mums are forced to bloom.
 They look great in garden centers and nurseries, enticing customers to buy them.
-The root system will rarely be strong enough to survive more than one season.
+But the root system will rarely be strong enough to survive more than one season.

-In the first year, the challenge with annuals is just keeping them alive by nourishing the rooting system while providing adequate growing conditions that doesn’t force the plant to bloom too early.
-The trick to longevity is to control where the plant exerts the most energy and when.
+So, in the first year, the challenge with annuals is just keeping them alive by nourishing the rooting system while providing adequate growing conditions that doesn’t force the plant to bloom too early.

 When they are immature, the best thing you can do is focus on caring for the root system.
-Worry about blooming once it has the resources to continually re-bloom.
+Worry about blooming once it has the nutrients and strength to re-bloom.

-Hardy Mums can last for years in the garden provided they are in an area that receives plenty of sunlight and aren’t ignored during the growing season.
+Hardy Mums can last for years in the garden provided they are in an area that receives plenty of sunlight and that you don’t ignore them during the growing season.

-The one thing that no Mums are is cold-hardy.
-Perennials are hardy to an extent, but there will always be parts of the plant die off in the winter.
+No Mums are cold-hardy, though.
+So, while perennials are hardy to an extent, there’ll always be parts of the plant that die off in the winter.

-The extent of the damage that happens over the winter will depend on the level of protection in place.
-The best protection is a deep layer of mulch.
+The extent of that damage over the winter will depend on the level of protection in place – and the best protection is a deep layer of mulch.
 The alternative is to accept that the plant won’t survive the frost and cut it back to near ground level before the frost hits.

 Very few plants fare well with too much water.
 For garden varieties of Chrysanthemums, heavy rainfall will result in Mums turning brown.
 In most cases, when that happens, the mushy parts of the plant will need to be removed.

-Given that these are late bloomers, if you are in a region that frequently gets heavy downpours, it may be worth investing in plastic tarps to shelter any fragile plants in your garden when the forecast is for heavy rainfall, sleet, or hail.
+Given that these are late bloomers, if you are in a region that frequently gets heavy downpours, invest in plastic tarps to shelter any fragile plants in your garden when the forecast calls for heavy rainfall, sleet, or hail.

-In most instances, Mums out in the open with no protection wind up drowning from too much rainwater.
-The vast majority of the damage is to the buds, and foliage.
+Do this because Mums out in the open, with no protection, wind up drowning from too much rainwater.
+The vast majority of the damage is to the buds and foliage as well.
 At the soil level, mulch can serve as a partial barrier to protect the root system.

 Unfortunately, for any late bloomer plant in the garden, when adverse weather hits, there are parts of the plant that won’t survive.
-The more they can be sheltered, the easier it will be to nurse them over the winter.
+Golden rule: the more parts you shelter, the easier it will be to nurse them over the winter.

-When any plant receives too much water, it risks rotting the rooting system.
-Root rot is not limited to just drowning the roots, starving them of oxygen.
-The biggest concern is fungal and bacteria diseases that latch onto overly moist parts of the plant.
+Root rot is not limited to just drowning the roots, starving them of oxygen would work too.
+The biggest concern, however, is fungal and bacteria diseases that latch onto overly moist parts of the plant.

-Potted mums are more susceptible to root rot.
-This is because they are full sun plants that do not fare well in shade.
-Being full sun plants, the soil dries (or should dry) faster, requiring more frequent watering.
+Did you know that potted Mums are more susceptible to root rot?
+That’s because they are full sun plants that do not fare well in shade.
+That also means that the soil dries (or should dry) faster, requiring more frequent watering.

-Novice gardeners tend to wonder why their Mums are wilting, discover that it is because of a lack of water, so they go and add some more.
+Novice gardeners tend to wonder why their Mums are wilting, discover that it is due to a lack of water, so they go and add some more.
 That can be the case, but more often than not, it is the soil that isn’t optimal for the plant.

 In most instances, potted Mums need to be repotted in a suitable container and with more appropriate soil than what the stores supply the plant.
-This is usually a highly fertilized soil specifically enriched to force Mums to bloom.
+That’s usually a highly fertilized soil specifically enriched to force Mums to bloom.